alan-turing-institute/uatk-spc/docs/code_walkthrough.md

 `HashMap` could have different order every time it's used, so we use a `BTreeMap` instead when this matters.
 In Python, dictionaries are ordered.
 Be sure to check for your language.

+## Protocol buffers

+SPC uses protocol buffers for output.
+This has some advantages explained the "explicit data schema" section above, but the particular choice of protocol buffer has some limitations.

+First, proto3 doesn't support [required fields](https://github.com/protocolbuffers/protobuf/issues/2497).
+This is done to allow schemas to evolve better over time, but this isn't a feature SPC makes use of.
+There's no need to have new code work with old data, or vice versa -- if the schema is updated, downstream code should adapt accordingly and use the updated input files.
+The lack of required fields leads to imprecise code -- a person's health structure is always filled out, but in Rust, we wind up with `Option<Health>`.
+Differentiating 0 from missing data also becomes impossible -- `urn` is optional, but in protobuf, we're forced to map the missing case to 0 and document this.

+Second, protocol buffers don't easily support type-safe wrappers around numeric IDs, so downstream code has to be careful not to mix up household, venue, and person IDs.

+Third, protocol buffers support limited key types for maps.
+Enumerations can't be used, so we stringify the activity enum.

+We'll evaluate flatbuffers and other alternative encodings.